 Hey ninjas, how are you all?
-I hope everything is smooth with your projects!
+I hope everything is going smoothly with your projects!
 Today I want to quickly talk to you about how to check a laser level for accuracy.

 A common assumption most construction workers and DIY hobbyists erroneously make is that new or even used laser level devices need no calibration.
 It is worth mentioning that even the best laser levels are prone to occasional calibration errors or a fall in accuracy levels.

 So how to check a laser level for accuracy?